About me

 - Explaining the jokes of RFC 2324, HTCPCP (The “HyperText Coffee Pot Control Protocol”), and what I was poking fun of, at the time.
 Error 418 "I'm a teapot" has taken on a life of its own.
 See HTCPCP Explained for a first pass.

 - Working on Open Data and Open Documents.
 Documents are a means for communicating information to people.
 Communicating information to software, not as helpful.
-Is it possible to extend document formats so that they can carry data in a more useful form?
+Is it possible to extend document formats so they can carry data in a more useful form?

 Parkinson's